 The Prime Minister, Justin Trudeau, today issued the following statement on World Press Freedom Day:

-“Today, on World Press Freedom Day, we celebrate the important work journalists do around the world to promote and protect democracy.
-We also take a hard look at the current state of press freedom, and remember those who have lost their lives in defence of facts, uncovering truth and shining light on stories that would otherwise not be told.
+“Today, we celebrate the important role journalists play around the world.
+We also take a hard look at the current state of press freedom, and remember those who have died in pursuit of the truth.

-“On behalf of Canadians, I thank all the journalists in this country and around the world who seek out truth, unravel fact from fiction, bring clarity and fairness to public debate, and encourage us to open ourselves to new perspectives.”
+“On behalf of Canadians, I thank all journalists in this country and around the world who reveal injustices and give us the facts to think more freely and critically about the world around us.”